tapbos/tapbos.github.io/resources/a-day-in-the-life-business-law.md

 ---
-title: A Day in the Life - Business / Law
+title: A Day in the Life: Business / Law
 author: tapboston
 layout: default
-permalink: /about/a-day-in-the-life-business-law/
+permalink: /resources/a-day-in-the-life-business-law/
 ---

 <h2><a href="#Asset-Management-Private-Equity">Asset Management/Private Equity</a></h2>